 “Partnering with companies such as Mazak, The Robert E. Morris Co., and Methods Machine Tools ensures that the Smart Manufacturing Experience will deliver real solutions to manufacturers that they can use today,” said Debbie Holton, vice president, SME Events & Industry Strategy.
 “These companies are committed to advancing manufacturing productivity, performance, and profitability using smart manufacturing technologies throughout the manufacturing value chain.”

-The Robert E. Morris Co. and Methods Machine Tools will feature some of their most well-known product lines including 3D Systems, Desktop Metal, Okuma, and Matsuura, while Mazak highlights its commitment to digital manufacturing, which extends to the factory at its U.S. headquarters that is MTConnect enabled and digitally connected.
+The Robert E. Morris Co. and Methods Machine Tools will feature some of their most well-known product lines including 3D Systems, Desktop Metal, and Okuma, while Mazak highlights its commitment to digital manufacturing, which extends to the factory at its U.S. headquarters that is MTConnect enabled and digitally connected.

 “It is our goal, every day, to help our customers do more with less,” said Lou Olson, president, The Robert E. Morris Co.
 “The Smart Manufacturing Experience will be an excellent opportunity to engage with area manufacturers and other advanced technology suppliers who share our passion for improving manufacturing productivity, profitability, and quality with the most highly sophisticated tools and resources currently and imminently available to them.”

 Smart manufacturing encompasses the tools and processes that allow manufacturers to see and react to the performance of their machines and integrated systems with analytics in real time.
 It enables machines to talk to one another, control operations remotely, predict challenges and even share live data throughout the supply chain.
 All of this makes way for improved productivity, increased energy efficiency, higher-quality products, safer plant floors, and better employment opportunities.